Permanent Electronic Duck Stamp Act of 2013: Background

 to Congress in August 2011 and concluded: ‘‘The E-Stamp Program has proven to be a practical method that is readily accepted by the stamp-buying public.
 The increased sale of E-Stamps, coupled with few complaints about the process through the three-year pilot, suggests customers are satisfied with this method of acquiring their Duck Stamps and the options available to them in their States.’’

-The Permanent Electronic Duck Stamp Act of 2013 would permanently allow FWS to authorize certain states to sell the annual Federal Duck Stamp.
+The Permanent Electronic Duck Stamp Act of 2013 permanently allows FWS to authorize certain states to sell the annual Federal Duck Stamp.

 Provisions/Elements of the bill

 This summary is based largely on the summary provided by the Congressional Research Service, a public domain source.

-The Permanent Electronic Duck Stamp Act of 2013 would grant the United States Department of the Interior permanent authority to authorize any U.S. state to issue electronic duck stamps.
+The Permanent Electronic Duck Stamp Act of 2013 grants the United States Department of the Interior permanent authority to authorize any U.S. state to issue electronic duck stamps.
 The bill then sets forth state electronic duck stamp application requirements.